Microsoft shifts PlayFab game services pricing to pay-as-you-go

 “We’re able to leverage our experience in our internal studios to create services that then hopefully meet needs of the broader community,” Gwertzman said.

 It’s not easy to figure out the percentage of revenues a developer will pay someone like PlayFab.
-Across the whole industry, cloud gaming services usually cost about 6% of revenue for developers, Gwertzman said.
+Across the whole industry, cloud gaming services usually cost developers about 6% of revenue, Gwertzman said.
 Paying that fee can make sense for developers that want to offload lots of services and monetization tasks to PlayFab and concentrate on making their game, Gwertzman said.

-Offering a pay-as-you-go plan is another step to help studios of all sizes get access to the services they need to grow their games.
+But offering a pay-as-you-go plan is a way to help studios of all sizes get access to the services they need to grow their games.
 Microsoft doesn’t charge customers until their games go above 100,000 players.

 “It’s not just for small guys, as we’re also simultaneously making a big push for bigger studios,” Gwertzman said.
 “If you’re a big studio, or if you’re a game developer inside of a big studio, and you’re working on a new project or you’re in the middle of a project, we want you to take a hard look at Azure.”

 One result of the Azure PlayFab integration is that PlayFab’s services are now offered broadly via the larger corporation’s sales force.
-Gaming has become a vertical target for Azure services, alongside verticals for retail or manufacturing.
+Gaming has become a vertical target for Azure services, alongside verticals for retail and manufacturing.

 “Microsoft is continuing to focus more of our cloud investment on gaming, and gaming is moving from a side thing to being a core part of the overall cloud investment,” Gwertzman said.
 “This is a big deal because we’re taking it to the companywide level, where gaming is one of the top-priority industries.”